hazzik/DelegateDecompiler/src/DelegateDecompiler.EntityFrameworkCore.Tests/GeneratedDocumentation/DetailedListOfSupportedCommands.md

 ### Group: Order Take
 #### [Order By](../TestGroup10OrderTake/Test01OrderBy.cs):
+- Supported
+  * Order By Children Count (line 33)
+  * Order By Children Count Then By String Length (line 51)
+  * Where Any Children Then Order By Children Count (line 69)

 #### [Skip Take](../TestGroup10OrderTake/Test02SkipTake.cs):
+- Supported
+  * Order By Children Count Then Take (line 33)
+  * Order By Children Count Then Skip And Take (line 51)
+  * Where Any Children Then Order By Then Skip Take (line 69)

 ### Group: Quantifier Operators
 #### [Any](../TestGroup12QuantifierOperators/Test01Any.cs):
+- Supported
+  * Any Children (line 32)
+  * Any Children With Filter (line 49)

 #### [All](../TestGroup12QuantifierOperators/Test02All.cs):
 - Supported
   * Singleton All Filter (line 32)
+  * All Filter On Children Int (line 49)

 #### [Contains](../TestGroup12QuantifierOperators/Test03Contains.cs):
 - Supported